AZDeveloper777/FreeBSDDotNetGuide/BastilleJail_w_DotNet_MVC.md

 (in a production environment, you'll want to tune the rctl for each jail so that you have enough physical RAM avail for a physical lock that your application is happy but not so much that if all your jails decided to act poorly they could bork your system.
 Note that safe DotNet code , i.e. not using P/Invoke should, in theory, fail gracefully if it attempts to lock more physical RAM than it set by rctl.)
 8. nano /boot/loader.conf
    rctl_load="YES"
-10. bastille start <jail_name>
+9. bastille start <jail_name>
-11. bastille console <jail_name>
+10. bastille console <jail_name>
+--- after this everything is in the jail ---
-12. pkg install nginx dotnet nano  (in the jail)
+11. pkg install nginx dotnet nano
-13. sysrc nginx_enable="YES"
+12. sysrc nginx_enable="YES"
-14. dotnet –version  (in the jail and should return something like 8.0.106)
+13. dotnet –version  (should return something like 8.0.106)
-15. dotnet new mvc -o /srv/testapp (in the jail)
+14. dotnet new mvc -o /srv/testapp
-16. cd /srv/testapp   (in the jail)
+15. cd /srv/testapp
-17. dotnet build   (in the jail)
+16. dotnet build
-18. nano /usr/local/etc/nginx/nginx.conf  (in the jail)
+17. nano /usr/local/etc/nginx/nginx.conf
 Modify the first server block to look like:
 server {
     listen 80;